F.A.Qs

 3) How do I pick up a puppy from across the U.S.?

-It may be possible to arrange for a flight nanny or even ground transport if you are unable to come in person to pick up your puppy.
+It is possible to arrange for a flight nanny or ground transport if you are unable to come in person to pick up your puppy.
 Always ask as there are several options running from $450 to 1k, depending on mode of transportation.
 A flight nanny will usually cost far more but get you a puppy within a day of pick up.
 A van transport may take a week or two to schedule and a few days to arrive after pick up.
 Consider this when selecting a puppy.
+Currently we can provide the name of both a flight nanny and a ground transport.
+Airlines no longer accept unaccompanied puppies due to the liability of missed flights and connections.
+This may not apply to flight out of the U.S., but I would still suggest a flight nanny to advocate for your dog if there is a plane delay.

 4) What is so special about poodles?

-Poodles are the most intelligent and in tune breed I have worked with.
+Poodles are the most intelligent and in-tune breed I have worked with.
 I have other singular dogs from other breeds that have these traits, but they are not typical of those breeds overall.
-I consider the most well-rounded and whole package for a family dog.
+I consider poodles the most well-rounded and whole package for a family dog.
+They are very much a clown and enjoy having fun.

-Its easy to learn but hard to master.
+It's easy to learn but hard to master.
 If you want a fantastic show groom then go to a groomer that knows poodles.
-But an average person can utilize clippers to shave down their dog every couple months, as I normally do.
-And when you use a hair dryer to blow out the hair after a bath it stays nice and fluffy for several weeks.
+An average person can utilize clippers to shave down their dog every couple months, as I normally do.
+And when you use a dryer to blow out the hair after a bath it stays nice and fluffy for several weeks.
 There are numerous online resources on how to groom and you shouldn't be scared of doing a bad job.
 I promise it grows back.
+Grooming will likely run $60-$100 depending on where you live, and you would do this every couple months, or more if you like a nice smelling dog.
+The payback is there won't be hair all over your house and your clothes.

 5) What is the best method of training a poodle?

 I think this holds true for most dogs, but the answer is positive reinforcement.
-There are times that with holding a reward (negative reinforcement) is required.
-But I have included some links to get you started in thinking about how to train your dog.
-I also include a dog training book with each puppy to help you learn the basics.
+There are times that withholding a reward (negative reinforcement) is required.
+I have included some links to get you started in thinking about how to train your dog.
+I also include a dog training book with each puppy to help you learn the basics if you are not familiar OR its been a while since you had to train a puppy.

 HEALTH TESTING